westurner/dotfiles/index.rst

 RDoc is a tool and a
 :ref:`Lightweight markup language`
-for generating HTML and command-line documentation for :ref:`Ruby` projects.
+for generating :ref:`HTML-` and command-line documentation for :ref:`Ruby` projects.

 To not build RDoc docs when installing a :ref:`Gem <RubyGems>`: